Mexico: Why trans women have the right to use priority subway cars

 The rights of trans women

-These are not isolated events
+These are not isolated incidents

-These are not isolated incidents: the same thing happens with access to bathrooms and other gender-segregated spaces.
+These are not isolated incidents: the same thing happens with access to restrooms and other gender-segregated spaces.
 These acts are illegal, cause moral harm, and send a collective message of exclusion to the entire trans population.

 Exclusion impacts not only trans women, but also anyone who doesn't fit hegemonic standards of femininity.
 Transmasculine and non-binary people also experience these dynamics of surveillance in public spaces.